Tad Boyle

-Thomas Martin "Tad" Boyle (born January 6, 1963) is an American college basketball coach who is the men's head coach of the Colorado Buffaloes of the Pac-12 Conference.
+Thomas Martin "Tad" Boyle (born January 6, 1963) is an American college basketball coach who is the men's head coach of the Colorado Buffaloes of the Big 12 Conference.
 He was named the 18th coach in Colorado men's basketball history on April 19, 2010, replacing Jeff Bzdelik.
 Boyle was named as an assistant coach for USA Basketball a second time in 2015.
 He played collegiately at Kansas under coach Ted Owens and Hall of Fame coach Larry Brown.

 While playing for the Jayhawks, Boyle played on two NCAA tournament teams in 1984 and 1985.
 He served as team captain his senior year, which was 1988 NBA draft choice Danny Manning's freshman season and Mark Turgeon's sophomore season.

 Before heading to play collegiately at Kansas, Boyle was a standout performer at Greeley Central High School, where he led the Wildcats to a state championship as a senior in 1981 and earned Colorado Player of the Year honors, as well as being selected to the Converse All-American team.
 His high school jersey was retired at the conclusion of his senior season.

 Playing career

-Boyle played collegiately for legendary coach Larry Brown at Kansas (1981–85).
+Boyle played collegiately for legendary coaches Ted Owens and Larry Brown at Kansas (1981–85).
 He was a member of two NCAA Tournament teams (1984, 1985) and was part of the 1984 Big Eight tournament championship squad.
 As a senior, Boyle captained the Jayhawks, which featured freshman Danny Manning, who three years later led the Jayhawks to the NCAA Championship.